1932 Great Britain Lions tour: Ashes series

+Test venues

+The three Ashes series tests took place at the following venues.

 First test

 The first test was played at Sydney Cricket Ground on Monday 6 June 1932.
 The interest in the game was so large that the ground was full an hour before the kick-off and the police ordered the gates to be closed.
 Several thousand people watched from the stands in the adjacent agricultural ground and many more watched from any vantage point they could find.

 The referee was former Australian player turned match official William Neill.
 A ceremonial kick-off was made by retired player Dally Messenger.
 England scored first as Alf Ellaby ran a try in from the English 25-yard (20-metre) line, Jim Sullivan missed the conversion.
 Australia took the lead through two penalties both taken by Eric Weissel before England scored another try, this time scored by Arthur Atkinson.
 Sullivan was successful with the conversion giving England an 8–4 lead.
 Weissel scored another penalty before half time to make the score 8–6 in England's favour.
 The second half was scoreless although both sides had chances which weren't taken.

-The final attendance figure was announced as 70,204 a new record for any rugby league game until then.

-It would remain the international attendance record for another 60 years.
+The attendance figure of 70,204 remains the international rugby league record for a game played in Australia (as of 2024).
+It would also stand as the record international attendance for a game played anywhere until finally beaten when 73,631 saw Australia defeat Great Britain in the 1992 Rugby League World Cup final played at the old Wembley Stadium in London, England.